MorpheusAIs/Morpheus-Marketplace-API-Website/MODEL_FILTERING.md

 # Comma-separated list of ModelTypes to show in the UI
 # Available types: LLM, UNKNOWN, STT, TTS, EMBEDDING
 NEXT_PUBLIC_ALLOWED_MODEL_TYPES=LLM,UNKNOWN

+# Default Model Configuration
+# Model ID to select by default when models are loaded
+# Falls back to first available model if specified model is not found
+NEXT_PUBLIC_DEFAULT_MODEL=llama-3.3-70b
 ```

 ### Available Model Types